It’s the age of convenience and accessibility. Food, groceries, pet supplies, and anything else you need can be delivered to...

 We're on Your Side

-What Should You Do Immediately After a Car Accident?
+What Should You Do Immediately After a Car Accident in Ocala?

-When Should You Contact a Car Accident Lawyer?
+When Should You Contact an Ocala Car Accident Lawyer?

-What Is the Statute of Limitations for Your Car Accident Case?
+What Is the Statute of Limitations on an Ocala Car Accident?

-The statute of limitations dictates the time limit for filing a car accident claim.
-According to Florida Statutes section 95.11(3)(a), plaintiffs have four years from the date of the vehicle accident to file a claim.
+The statute of limitations is the time limit for filing a car accident claim.
+In Florida, you have four years from the accident date to file your claim, as outlined in Florida Statutes section 95.11(3)(a).
+However, the time frame for filing a claim may be different in your case due to unique circumstances.

 What Are The Most Common Car Accident Injuries?

-Who Is Liable for Your Injuries in a Car Accident?
+Who Is Liable for Your Injuries in an Ocala Car Accident?